 We have both!
 Our on-campus housing is super spacious and comfortable.
 It is more like apartment-style housing rather than a typical dorm room that you may see at a lot of universities.
 The apartments include a kitchen with a full fridge and stove, a living room, two bedrooms, and a bathroom to share.

 There are two different meal plan options for students to choose from at DCC.
-The first one is the 10 meals per week option for $1,305.00 per semester.
-The other option is the 16 meals per week option for $1,790.50 per semester.
+The first one is for approximately 10 meals per week option for $1,500.00 per semester.
+The other option is for approximately 16 meals per week option for $2,100 per semester.

 Click here to fill out the housing application!

 You can request one or more specific roommates on the housing application!

 An I-20 is issued by the accepting college and enables a student to apply for a student visa (F-1).
 Student visas may only be obtained outside of the United States and are issued at Consular Offices and Embassies.
 DCC may accept a student and issue an I-20 when their admission qualifications are met.